1j01/mopaint/README.md

 how many of these concepts could feasibly be *merged*, and made more *powerful*?
 what if *anything that works with one thing* worked with the others?

-Frames as the same thing as layers I think would be "pushing it",
+Frames *could* be the same thing as layers.
+It can be nice to be limited to drawing individual frames, like a flipbook.
+But I don't think that should be the main way that animation works.
+(You could do that if you wanted, probably.)
-with animation support, it's an invitation for fancy features like tweening and stuff, of objects that persist between frames,
+With animation support, it's inevitable to want features like tweening, objects that persist between frames.
-but
+If you're drawing everything in a form that interpolates between frames, and you record movement thru direct manipulation over time, you don't necessarily need to think about frames.
+(You also might have an animation that plays back at different rates, like for slowmo in a game.)
+If you zoom in to edit motion finely in the context of an object, the basic level of defining motion / variance over time *could* be keyframes, or it *could* be a *function*.
+what if it was a *function*?

+Also, you might want onion skinning over time, as well as over operations or layers.

-If you're doing frames of an animation, why not go all out, and...
+If you're doing animation, why not go all out, and allow for *nonlinear* animation?
-why not make it nonlinear? why not make it a *nonlinear* animation program?
 (like for games and stuff? interactive stories or whatever?)
 (sprites within games, with state machines, for sure could use a nonlinear timeline)
-(um, timegraph? timey-wimey... timey-wimey graph, okay?)
+(or would it be a time*graph*?)
+Time could be a parameter, and then you could simply have more parameters.
+Or different parameters.

 What if history was the same thing as layers?
 What if you could rearrange it just the same?
 Both layers and history would cache the latest image.
 And maybe other points within the stack.

-#### Interlude Poem
+#### Interlude

 what if questions questioned *you*?
 what if questions were people *too*?